High Neuroticism — The Sensitive

 Who are some famous people high in neuroticism?

-Commonly associated with high neuroticism are Woody Allen, Sylvia Plath, Amy Winehouse, Frida Kahlo, and David Foster Wallace.
-These individuals channelled emotional sensitivity into exceptional creative work.
+Commonly associated with high neuroticism are Woody Allen, Adele, Frida Kahlo, Charles Dickens, and Lady Gaga.
+These figures channelled emotional sensitivity into sustained, exceptional creative work.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.